 Whether appointed or elected, new members should be advised that they are also members of the Massachusetts Association of School Committees, Inc. and should be encouraged to utilize the services and resources MASC provides by attending meetings or workshops specifically designed for new Committee members.
 Their expenses at these meetings or workshops will be reimbursed in accordance with established School Committee policy.

-SOURCE: MASC July 2016
+SOURCE: MASC – Reviewed 2022

 LEGAL REF.: M.G.L.
 71:36A